abdelmonem17/presentation-formatter/output.md

  let mut builder = VMContextBuilder::new();
 ```

-here we call a static function 'new' in the type 'VMContextBuilder' and this is widly used method to create a new instance because Rust doesn't have constractors.
+here we call a static function 'new' in the type 'VMContextBuilder' and this is widly used method to create a new instance because Rust doesn't have constractor.

 ----